 Best Processor for Gaming, Must-try for Hardcore Gamers

-Here we have listed some of the best CPUs for gaming in 2021.
+Here we have listed some of the best CPUs for gaming.
 They are highly reviewed by many users as proven best for gaming and streaming without little to no bottlenecks with relevant components.
-We have picked up the best processors for gaming in 2021 regarding their performance in graphics-intensive tasks and gaming workloads.
+We picked up the best processors for gaming regarding their performance in graphics-intensive tasks and gaming workloads.

 1. AMD Ryzen 5 5600X

 Socket: AM4 | Cores/Threads: 6/12 | Architecture: Zen 3 | Base Clock: 4.1GHz | Boost Clock: 4.8GHz | Locked/Unlocked: Unlocked | TDP: 65 watts | Lithography: 7nm

 + Boost clock over 4.8GHz and can be overclocked over 5GHz

 + The package includes a stock cooler

 + Powerful single and multi-core performance

 – Comparatively pricer over the previous generation’s Ryzen 5 3600X